WeedLover2/WeedLover2/README.md

 ###

 <p align="left">Hello!
 My name is Tian.
-I'm a beginner developer, sometimes i develop an MERN stack apps where ussally my role inside those MERN stack project was a backend developer or sometimes i develop django apps.
+I'm a beginner developer, sometimes i develop an MERN stack apps, ussually my role was a backend developer or sometimes i develop django apps.
 I am currently studying Software Development major, also known in Indonesia as Rekayasa Perangkat Lunak (RPL), at SMKN 10 Semarang.
 Right now, I’m doing my internship at Educourse in Semarang, a coding education startup partnered with Telkom Group.
 In this internship, my role is as a teacher’s assistant, where I contribute by creating learning modules on Django, IoT, and Node.js for beginner-level students.</p>

 ###